• Skip to primary navigation

 • 1 cup coconut milk

-• 1 cup fresh dates pits removed
+• 1 cup dates pits removed

 • 2 teaspoon cinnamon